The making of an openwork fabric by the manipulation of a single thread (needlelace) or multiple threads (bobbin lace) by hand.

 |Minimum no. of craftspeople required|

-Lace is an openwork fabric.
-There are two main methods of making lace: with a needle and single thread (needle lace) or with multiple threads (bobbin lace).
-Lace can also be made with a crochet hook, knitting needles or tatting shuttle.
+There are two main methods of making traditional lace: with a needle and single thread (needle lace) or with multiple threads (bobbin lace).
+Lace can also be made with a crochet hook, knitting needles or tatting or netting shuttle.
 It is believed that lace originated in the late fifteenth or early sixteenth century, and rapidly developed from the 1550s onwards.
 By 1600 high quality lace was being made in many centres across Europe including Flanders, Italy, Spain, France and England.
 The demand for lace continued to grow in the seventeenth through to the nineteenth centuries, with the styles changing to meet the varying demands of fashion.

-The twentieth century saw the revival of handmade lace as a craft undertaken for pleasure.
+The twentieth century saw the revival of handmade lace as a craft undertaken for challenge and recreation.

 See the Lace Guild website for a full history of the craft.